xbeat/Machine-Learning/README.md

 Class Imbalance: An Introduction

 Class imbalance occurs when one class in a dataset significantly outnumbers others.
 This phenomenon is common in real-world scenarios, such as fraud detection or disease diagnosis, where the positive class (minority) represents rare events while the negative class (majority) dominates.
 Understanding and addressing class imbalance is crucial for developing effective machine learning models.

+## Workflow Management in LangChain

+Introduction to Workflow Management in LangChain

+Workflow management in LangChain is a powerful feature that simplifies complex AI processes.
+It orchestrates chains and agents to manage tasks, handle state, and improve concurrency.
+This tutorial will explore key components such as Chain Orchestration, Agent-Based Management, State Management, and Concurrency Management to provide a comprehensive understanding of streamlining AI workflows.

 ## Mastering SQL in Python with PandaSQL